-The non-audit services that we have provided to the Bank, in the period from 1 January 2023 to 31 December 2023, are disclosed in Note 41 to the separate financial statements.
+The non-audit services that we have provided to the Bank, in the period from 1 January 2024 to 31 December 2024, are disclosed in Note 42 to the separate financial statements.

-Our audit approach Overview Materiality Overall materiality is EUR 19.9 million, which represents approximately 5% of the profit before income tax.
+Our audit approach Overview Materiality Overall materiality: EUR 22.46 million, which represents approximately 5% of the profit before income tax (in the separate statement of income the line named: "Pre-tax result from continuing operations").
 Key audit matters The audit of the credit loss allowance estimate required our significant attention given the nature of this estimate and its significance to the separate financial statements.